Tadreebi/be/README.md

 - Complete the setup process of pg database
 - Split given feature into tasks n populate tasks of github project to-dos

+## Development Instructions & Notes

+- Clone repo to local machine
+- Do the first-time setup steps of... poetry install

+        poetry shell

+        python manage.py migrate

+        python manage.py createsuperuser
+- To make a new branch for each task of the to-do list
+- Branch is to be made out of the dev branch using the command git checkout -b branch_name dev

 ## Django API App Building Steps

 1. Run following CLI commands